-Meet the sapsuckers, sweet-toothed members of the woodpecker family.
+Meet the sapsuckers, tree sap eating members of the woodpecker family.
 Learn what to do if a sapsucker bird damages a tree.

 A sapsucker bird belongs to the woodpecker family, but if you’re wondering why this bird drills into trees, its name is a dead giveaway.
 (Hint: It’s not looking for bugs!)
 Four kinds of sapsuckers are found across North America: yellow-bellied, red-naped, red-breasted and Williamson’s.